Untitled, 2015 Pigment print on Photo Gloss Paper 103.9 x 70.5cm Edition of 65 + 10AP, signed and numbered

 Please note that, as is the norm for limited edition works, prices will increase as an edition sells out.

-Chisenhale Gallery is pleased to announce that Jordan Wolfson has produced a very special limited edition, the fifth in our annual series of ‘Archive Editions’.
+Chisenhale Gallery presents a very special limited edition by Jordan Wolfson, the fifth in our annual series of ‘Archive Editions’.

 Working with artists who have participated in Chisenhale Gallery’s historic programme, ‘Archive Editions’ are new works, kindly donated by the artists to raise funds to realise the gallery’s artistic programme and support the next generation of pioneering artists.
 In 2011 the inaugural ‘Archive Edition’ was produced by Wolfgang Tillmans, followed by editions made by Rachel Whiteread in 2012, Hilary Lloyd in 2013 and Mark Leckey in 2014.